danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

     - https://microsofthealth.visualstudio.com/Health/_workitems/edit/73043

 ## 2. Regions to deploy in:
- - West US 2, North Central US, and UK South
+ - West US 2, East US 2, and UK South
+ - These are all Hero regions which are preferred and not subject to the level of capacity constraints Hub and Satellite regions experience.
  - We are considering going to a subscription per region model to allow for more customer IoMT Connectors (5 per) and Azure resource limits.

 ## 3. IoMT Connector Regional Infrastructure - Deployed into a Resource Group within AME subscription(s):